PhilipKarns/CI_CD_Pipeline_Azure/README.md

 ## Architectural Diagram
 ![architectural Diagram](./images/ArchitecturalDiagram.PNG)

-## Instructions
-<TODO:  Instructions for running the Python project.
-How could a user with no context run this project without asking you for any help.
-Include screenshots with explicit steps to create that work.
-Be sure to at least include the following screenshots:
 ### Continuous Integration

-#### Part 1
 :white_check_mark: Create SSH Keys in Azure Cloud Shell and add to GitHub
 :white_check_mark: Clone GitHub Repository
 :white_check_mark: Run make all to install, lint and test the code